mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 I have added the creation of a Google Disavow text file called google-disavow.txt.
 This file can be used in Google's Webmaster
 Tools to block all these domains out as spammy or bad links.
 Use with caution.

+## Blocking Agressive Bots at Firewall Level Using Fail2Ban

+I have added a custom Fail2Ban filter and action that I have written which monitors your Nginx logs for bots that generate a large number of 444 errors.
+This custom jail for Fail2Ban will scan logs over a 1 week period and ban the offender for 24 hours.
+It helps a great deal in keeping out some repeat offenders and preventing them from filling up your log files with 444 errors.
+See the Fail2Ban folder for instructions on configuring this great add on for the Nginx Bad Bot Blocker.

 # IT FORKING WORKS !!!